ReSummit/Seismos/README.md

 After this, you should not get errors on missing libraries.

 ## Current State of PCBs

+***WARNING***: If you are planning to use a display on this keyboard, note that nice!view compatibility only applies for wireless builds only!
+Annoyingly, the nice!view does not use an ***I2C*** interface; it uses an ***SPI*** interface to work (***whyyyyyyy***).
+I considered moving the CS pin to the headphone jack, but this means that one of the hardware pins for I2C is not connected so this did not happen.
+Normal 4 pin I2C SSD1306 displays will work for wired or wireless builds however.

 There are column and thumb cluster layouts for 4 and 5 keys (however, thumb cluster can only have 4 max).
 This means you can get a max total of 68 keys, plus two if you are using the rotary encoders as buttons.

 For this release, there are PCBs for 4 and 5 columns.
 Currently, the left, right, and columns are made with a maximum size of 7x5 keys per side.
 Something to know is that due to routing efficiency, the column order is reversed for the right side; however, row number remains the same from top to bottom.